abdulwasih2003/Exp-4-Create-a-Web-Layout-using-GridBOX/README.md

 </body>
 </html>
 ```
-## OUTPUT:
+## Output:
 ![image](https://github.com/Karthikeyan21001828/MERN_EX04/assets/93427303/7b8ff3e2-f89d-45c4-844d-03713f0a160d)
-## RESULT:
+## Result:
-html & css code to create Web-Layout using GridBOX has been created and output has been verified.
+Thus the HTML & CSS code to create Web-Layout using GridBOX has been created and output has been verified.